-If your books are in a good condition and you are really just looking to move them on to a new home to free up space in yours then this list of places that might want your old books should help.
+If your books are in good condition and you’re just looking to move them on to a new home to free up space in yours, then this list of places that might want your old books should help.

-Your local library is always a great place to start, especially if you aren’t that interested in selling your books and you just want them to end up somewhere where they will be enjoyed.
+Local public libraries are a great idea to start, especially if you aren’t that interested in selling your books and you just want them to end up somewhere where they will be enjoyed.

 Book Drives & Book Drop Boxes

-Larger thrift stores and charitable organisations sometimes also can arrange free pickup!
+Larger thrift shops and charitable organizations can sometimes also arrange free pickup!

 Other places that might accept Book Donations